NextCenturyCorporation/MCS/machine_common_sense/DEV.md

 (boolean)

 Whether or not we're running in evaluation mode (default: False).
-If `True`, video files for each scene will be created and uploaded to S3.
+If `True`, evaluation files for each scene will be created and uploaded to S3.

 #### evaluation_name